Skip to content

 RUSTFS_TLS_PATH="/opt/tls"

-Note: You can specify any path for RUSTFS_TLS_PATH, but it must contain both rustfs_cert.pem and rustfs_key.pem files.
+Note: You can specify any path for RUSTFS_TLS_PATH, but it must contain both rustfs_cert.pem and rustfs_key.pem.

 bash